 Characteristics of Water Cannon thinking and Insights

-The Water Cannon model of thinking produced a solution that was based on the use of a resource that seemed counter intuitive to the prevailing thinking framework and established rules.
+The Water Cannon model of thinking produced a solution that was based on an approach that seemed counter intuitive to the prevailing thinking and established rules of the game.
 While the latter called for firepower, the solution was found in water.

 Insight: Sometimes the best answer to a problem lies in doing totally the opposite of conventional wisdom.
-So, don’t shut it down if it sounded unfamiliar and never before exploring the full rational behind it.
+So, don’t shut it down if it sounded crazy (because it will) and especially never before exploring the full rational behind it.

 2. Night and Day

-Insight: Water Cannon creativity has the potential of creating such a powerful impact that turns around the existing state of affairs like night and day in terms of speed and magnitude.
+Insight: Water Cannon creativity has the potential of disrupting the existing state of affairs like night and day in terms of speed and magnitude.

 3. Dirt Cheap

-When we compare the complexity of acquiring atomic capabilities in terms of time, cost and effort with that of acquiring four hundred fifty high-pressure irrigation water pumps (and the gasoline to run them), and knowing that the cost to construct the Bar Lev line was three hundred million dollars (1970s dollars), we can see that the Egyptians accomplished mission with incredible efficiency.
+When we compare the complexity of acquiring atomic capabilities or equivalent firepower in terms of time, cost and effort with that of acquiring four hundred fifty high-pressure irrigation water pumps, and knowing that the cost to construct the Bar Lev line was three hundred million dollars (1970s dollars), we can see that the Egyptians accomplished mission with incredible efficiency.

 Insight: Water Cannon solutions have the capacity of achieving the seemingly impossible with dirt cheap resources.